seungjae24/Seungjae24/README.md

 #
 - :man_student: Graduated from Korea Advanced Institute of Science and Technology (KAIST), EE and ME.
 #
-- 🔭	Now, in the Master program at KAIST, [Urban Robotics Lab.][urllink]
+- 🔭	Now, in the Master program at School of Electrical Engineering, KAIST, [Urban Robotics Lab.][urllink]
 #
 - 🌱 Currently interested in 3D Point Cloud :cloud:, LiDAR SLAM :world_map:, and Deep Learning :brain:.